Household worker insurance

 - farming and other rural enterprises.

 If a worker is employed to work in an area that is not part of the domestic residence, that person is not a household worker.

 How do I take out a household workers' insurance policy?

-You will receive a renewal notice in early December 2014.
-To insure yourself for another two years, simply pay your premium by the due date.
-If you have ceased employing householder workers and do not want your policy to continue, do not make payment and your policy will automatically cancel.
+You will receive a renewal notice in late November or early December 2016.
+To insure for another two years, simply pay your premium by the due date.
+If you have ceased employing household workers and do not want your policy to continue, do not make payment and your policy will automatically cancel.